A Personal View

 — Jackson Pollock, American painter and abstract expressionistClick To Tweet

 On July 27, 2016, Apple Inc. celebrated one billion (1000 million) iPhones sold.
 In the last sentence of the press release Tim Cook, CEO of Apple, stated “Thank you to everyone at Apple for helping change the world every day.”
 I remembered this milestone when the idea of selling my photography and digital paintings to raise money for charities that promote cancer education, prevention, research and treatment popped into my head.
-I thought to myself, “What would the world be like if if everyone in the world who owned a mobile phone and/or tablet spent $1 for a delightful photo to use as their digital wallpaper to raise money for cancer charities?
+I thought to myself, “What would the world be like if if everyone in the world who owned a mobile phone and/or tablet gave a dollar for a pretty photo or painting to use as their digital wallpaper to raise money for cancer charities?
 How many millions of people all around the world would benefit?
-The amount of undeniable hope it would create!”
+The amount of unmistakable hope it would create!”
 This is the central idea for the STUDIO*XEPHON blog website and its heart.
-My wish is to give away all my photography work for the benefit of others.

 So give it all you got!